reinder42/SwiftCheatsheet/swift-cheatsheet.md

     }
     else
     {
-        print("When all else fails.
-Alice is inactive, or Bob is active, or the user is neither Bob nor Alice.")
+        print("When none of the above are true...")
     }

-**Fun Fact:** Like _foobar_, Alice and Bob are fictional characters that are used as placeholder names.
-They were invented in a 1978 paper about cryptography.

-See that `&&`?
-That's the _Logical AND_ operator.
+The `&&` is the _Logical AND_ operator.
 You use it to create logical expressions that can be evaluated to `true` or `false`.
 Like this:

     if user == "Deep Thought" || meaningOfLife == 42
     {